Trekking Kilimanjaro Travel Insurance

 The Rongai Route

-It is the preferred Route for those looking for an alternative to the crowded Marangu Route, for those who would like a more remote hike, and for those who are climbing during the rainy season (the north side receives less precipitation).
+It is the preferred route for those looking for an alternative to the crowded Marangu Route, those who would like a more remote hike, and those who are climbing during the rainy season (the north side receives less precipitation).

 The Lemosho Route

-The Route begins in the west and rather than simply intersecting Shira Plateau (like Machame), Lemosho crosses it from Shira Ridge to Shira Camp.
+The Route begins in the west, and rather than simply intersecting the Shira Plateau (like Machame), Lemosho crosses it from Shira Ridge to Shira Camp.
 Climbers encounter low traffic until the Route joins the Machame Route.

 The Shira Route

-While Lemosho starts at Londorossi Gate and treks through the rain forest to Shira 1 Camp, the Shira Route bypasses this walk by using a vehicle to transport climbers to Shira Gate, located near the Shira Ridge.
+While Lemosho starts at Londorossi Gate and treks through the rainforest to Shira 1 Camp, the Shira Route bypasses this walk by using a vehicle to transport climbers to Shira Gate, located near the Shira Ridge.

 The Umbwe Route

 Due to the quick ascent, the Umbwe Route does not provide the necessary stages for altitude acclimatization.
-Although the traffic on this route is very low, the chances of success are also low.
+Although the traffic on this Route is meagre, the chances of success are also low.

 Pre-Existing Medical Conditions